Chapter 13 Bankrupty

 What do we mean by excess income?
 It's monthly income you receive that is over and above your monthly budget needs.
 So, with some guidance from the bankruptcy law, you make up a monthly budget with no luxuries.
-This is your Chapter Thirteen Plan.
+This is your Chapter 13 Plan of Reorganization.
 You can put in your budget your mortgage payment, your insurance premiums, and money for food, electricity, medical needs, Internet access, phone, taxes, car payments and so forth.
 The budget should reflect a "tightening of the belt."
 That budget represents your basic monthly "needs."
 Any monthly income you receive that is over this budget you give up to the court (because you don't "need" it) and that money is divided among your creditors each month.
 This arrangement is called your Chapter 13 Plan and represents your best effort at repayment.
 And that is what the Court requires of you in a Chapter 13 – your best effort at repayment for a set period of time, usually 5 years.
 But what do you get in return?

 Chapter 13 debt relief.